w3c/wcag3/guidelines/groups/process-and-task-completion/retain-information.md

 ---
 children:
-  - go-back-in-process
+  - going-back-supported
-  - redundant-entry
+  - no-redundant-entry
-  - save-progress
+  - progress-saved
 ---

 Users do not have to reenter information or redo work.